pixee/docs/docs/codemods/java/codeql_java_database-resource-leak.md

 |------------|----------------------|---------------------|
 | Medium     | Merge Without Review | Yes (CodeQL)        |

 This codemod adds [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) to JDBC code that is missing `close()` calls.
-This change prevents database resources from being leaked, which could lead to denial-of-service conditions like connection pool or file handle exhaustion.
-These types of failures tend to be catastrophic, result in downtime, and many times affect downstream applications as well.
+Without explicit closing, these resources will be "leaked", and won't be re-claimed until garbage collection, leaving connections in an open state.
+In situations where these resources are leaked rapidly (either through malicious repetitive action or unusually spiky usage),  connection pool or file handle exhaustion will occur.
+These types of failures tend to be catastrophic, resulting in downtime and many times affect downstream applications.

 Our changes look something like this: